cmintert/Abyssal_TTRPG/Abyssal.md

 ###### Modification

-This specialisation changes or enhances the function of a mechanical or electronical system.
+This specialisation changes or enhances the function of a mechanical or electronic system.
 This includes modifying the output of a system, install trigger conditions or tuning an engine.

 ###### Fabrication